 In contrast to having a bicycle wheel with a hub and spokes, the hubless wheel can be lightweight and less to maintain.

-When it comes down to wheel spokes, its function and purpose don’t have to be complicated.
+When it comes down to wheel spokes, their function and purpose don’t have to be complicated.

-In reality, it is quite simply stated that wheel spokes are the tiny little strings that keeps a wheel strong and spinning.
+In reality, it is quite simply stated that wheel spokes are the tiny little strings that keep a wheel strong and spinning.

-There is two type of wheel spoke patterns that we discussed: radial and tangential, which each have their pros and cons.
+There are two types of wheel spoke patterns that we discussed: radial and tangential, which each have their pros and cons.

-If this at all peaked your interest in the science of spokes and their effect on wheel performance, please leave a comment.
+If this at all piqued your interest in the science of spokes and their effect on wheel performance, please leave a comment.